robbiejdunne/cfg_submission/README.md

 *    [Podcasts](#podcasts)

 ## :notebook_with_decorative_cover: Notebooks
-For code, see the [notebooks](https://github.com/eddwebster/mcfc_submission/tree/master/notebooks) subfolder, in which the workflow is divided into the following:
+For code used to produce the Chance Quality Model and game two of the Metrica Sports sample data, see the [notebooks](https://github.com/eddwebster/mcfc_submission/tree/master/notebooks) subfolder, in which the workflow is divided into the following:
-*    [Shots](https://github.com/eddwebster/football_analytics/tree/master/notebooks/shots) - build a chance quality model that calculates the probability of a shot resulting in a goal; and
+*    [Shots](https://github.com/eddwebster/football_analytics/tree/master/notebooks/shots) - the Chance Quality Model that calculates the probability of a shot resulting in a goal; and
-*    [Metrica Sports](https://github.com/eddwebster/football_analytics/tree/master/notebooks/metrica-sports) -  identification of shot in a y the shots in this game and write a short report describing the major chances that each team created during the game, making use of the chance quality model that you developed from the shots data.
+*    [Metrica Sports](https://github.com/eddwebster/football_analytics/tree/master/notebooks/metrica-sports) - analysis of the major chances that each team created during game 2, using the Chance Quality Model developed from the shots data.

 ## :floppy_disk: Data Sources